openMF/mifos-reporting-plugin/README.md

 --header 'Authorization: Basic bWlmb3M6cGFzc3dvcmQ='
 ```

-5. The output must be a PDF with the Expected Payment By Date Formated information in it (maybe it could have blank or zeroes if it is a fresh Fineract Setup)
+5. The output must be a PDF with the Expected Payment By Date Formated information in it (maybe it could have blank or zeroes if it is a fresh Apache Fineract® setup)

 ![alt text](https://github.com/openMF/fineract-pentaho/blob/1.8/img/screenshot_pentaho_report.png?raw=true)